by-jp/www.byjp.me/content/notes/twitter/19094361/index.md

 - imported
 - from-twitter
 ---
-near Percy,FR - We be doing GOOD\!
+near Percy,FR - We be doing GOOD!